zenml-io/zenml/docs/book/user-guide/advanced-guide/secret-management/secret-management.md

 1. Re-configure the ZenML server to use _Secrets Store B_ as the secondary Secrets Store.
 2. Re-deploy the ZenML server.
 3. Use the `zenml secret backup` CLI command to backup all secrets from _Secrets Store A_ to _Secrets Store B_.
 You don't have to worry about secrets that are created or updated by users during or after this process, as they will be automatically backed up to _Secrets Store B_.
+If you also wish to delete secrets from _Secrets Store A_ after they are successfully backed up to _Secrets Store B_, you should run `zenml secret backup --delete-secrets` instead.
 4. Re-configure the ZenML server to use _Secrets Store B_ as the primary Secrets Store and remove _Secrets Store A_ as the secondary Secrets Store.
 5. Re-deploy the ZenML server.